 The “getContainedByClass” operation, which is used to retrieve the names of all the resources contained in the specified MO, whose MO class should be the same value as the input parameter.
 The semantic of this operation is very similar to the operation “getContained”, the only difference is that the returned MO name list is filtered by the input parameter class.
 The REST interface definition for this operation contains the following:

-a) The request URL: The operation is represented by a Task Resource URI, and the actionName is ‘getContainedByClass’.
+a) The request URI: The operation is represented by a Task Resource URI, and the actionName is ‘getContainedByClass’.

 b) The HTTP method: this operation is a query operation, so the ‘GET’ request method is used.